gregtwallace/certwarden.com/docs/7_using_certificates/1_api_calls.md

 To use a certificate the server must have both the private key and certificate.
-There are currently 5 API calls that can be sent to LeGo to retrieve these items in various combinations.
+There are currently 5 API calls that can be sent to Cert Warden to retrieve these items in various combinations.

 Currently all of these are returned in PEM format but this may change in the future.

 ### Automation & Scripting

-LeGo is intended to automate your PKI using ACME.
-Clients should regularly retrieve their certificates and keys from LeGo to ensure they have the most recent versions.
+Cert Warden is intended to automate your PKI using ACME.
+Clients should regularly retrieve their certificates and keys from Cert Warden to ensure they have the most recent versions.
 When new versions are detected, the client should install them.